-Rachel graduated cum laude from the University of Richmond School of Law and Tulane University.
-After spending a year as a language arts teacher in New Orleans, Rachel chose to pursue her passion of advocating for the rights of children and families by attending law school.
+Rachel graduated cum laude from the University of Richmond School of Law and from Tulane University in New Orleans.
+After working as a language arts teacher in New Orleans, Rachel chose to further her passion for advocating for the rights of children and families by attending law school.

-Rachel is a native of Newton, Massachusetts.
-In her free time, she enjoys running through different DC neighborhoods, and discovering new music.
+Rachel is a native of Newton, Massachusetts and resides in northeast Washington, D.C. with her husband and very spoiled dog.
+In her free time, she enjoys running through different DC neighborhoods and discovering new music and restaurants.

 District of Columbia

 J.D., University of Richmond School of Law, cum laude